wchao1115/DirectML/DxDispatch/README.md

 ```
 The most convenient way to debug `dxdispatch.exe` running in the devkit is through VS2022 with the Xbox GDK Extension.

-### Launch the App into Devkit
+### Debug the App in the Devkit
-Unlike a typical Windows PC, a devkit can run a game in the Game OS only after the two conditions are met:
+To debug an app in the Game OS, the two conditions must be met:
 1. The game execution binary is uploaded and registered with the system.
 2. The Game OS xvd is located in the same directory as the game execution binary.